Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 The helm has three evenly spaced visors crafted to look like human faces—one sad, one happy, and one angry.
 Only the angry visage is visible from the crypt's doorway.
 King Troisky wore this three-faced helm in battle, earning him the moniker of Three-Faced King.
 The helm is nonmagical and weighs 10 pounds.

 The slab upon which the helm rests is weight-sensitive.
 If the helm is removed from the slab without 10 pounds of weight immediately being added, poisonous gas pours out of the slab's hollow interior and fills the crypt.
-A character who searches the slab for traps and succeeds on a DC 12 Wisdom ([[/5.
-Mechanics/Rules/Skills.md#Perception\|Perception]]) check spots tiny holes bored into the slab's marble base.
+A character who searches the slab for traps and succeeds on a DC 12 Wisdom (Perception) check spots tiny holes bored into the slab's marble base.
 It's from these holes that the gas spews forth.

 A creature in the crypt when the gas is released must make a DC 14 Constitution saving throw, taking `dice: 4d10|avg` (`4d10`) poison damage on a failed save, or half as much damage on a successful one.